 Exposure to irritants such as cigarette smoke and air pollution, particularly diesel exhaust fumes, have been shown to contribute to and exacerbate Allergic Rhinitis.

-Global Warming Prolongues the Hay Fever Season
+Global Warming Extends the Hay Fever Season

 In addition, global warming is seen to be playing a role in Ireland with milder weather resulting in prolongation of pollen and spore seasons.
 This is confounded by the introduction of new pollens such as ragweed which would usually be a common allergen in North America and Continental Europe.

-Further Information for Health Professionals
+Allergic Rhinitis for Health Professionals

 Epidemiology of Allergic Rhinitis